Best Restaurants in Split 2026: Konobas, Seafood & Fine Dining

 Villa Spiza — best for authentic local food

-A tiny family-run restaurant in the Old Town with a seasonal handwritten menu based on what was fresh at the market.
+A tiny family-run restaurant tucked into a narrow alley inside Diocletian’s Palace, with a seasonal handwritten menu based on what was fresh at the market that morning.
 One of the most authentic places for Dalmatian home cooking in Croatia.
-Cash only; often fully booked.
+The menu changes daily — whatever is written on the board is all that is available.
+Cash only; often fully booked by early evening.

 • Mains: €14–24

-• Best for: Genuine local cooking; pašticada, seasonal stews
+• Best for: Genuine local cooking in a no-frills setting

 ZOI — best fine dining with sea views

-A polished restaurant on the Riva with a terrace built into the palace walls and panoramic sea views.
-The menu fuses Dalmatian and Mediterranean flavours with modern preparation.
-One of the best special-occasion restaurants in the city.
+A polished restaurant on the Riva with a terrace built into the palace walls and panoramic sea views across the harbour.
+The menu fuses Dalmatian and Mediterranean flavours with modern preparation — think octopus carpaccio, tuna tartare, and lamb under peka reinterpreted for a fine-dining context.

 • Mains: €22–36